esrrhs/pingtunnel/README_EN.md

 # Stargazers over time

 [![Stargazers over time](https://starchart.cc/esrrhs/pingtunnel.svg)](https://starchart.cc/esrrhs/pingtunnel)

+# other
+Can be used on routers, refer to the use of [yellowsocks](https://github.com/esrrhs/yellowsocks)

 # Usage
     By forging ping, the tcp/udp/sock5 traffic is forwarded to the destination server through the remote server.
 Used to break certain operators to block TCP/UDP traffic.